hu4132231/api-testing-practice/README.md

 Each API module includes a separate markdown file under the `test-cases/` folder.

-These documents typically include:
+The test case documents typically include:

-- API method and endpoint
+* API method and endpoint
-- Test objective
+* Test objective
-- Test case ID
+* Test case ID
-- Test description
+* Test description
-- Request details
+* Request details
-- Expected results
+* Expected results
+* Validation points

-This helps keep the testing process organized and makes the project easier to review.
+This helps keep the testing process organized and makes the project easier to review, maintain, and trace.

 ---